paulin-crtn/wordy-angular/README.md

 Learn new words !
 This is a small side project developed during the quarantine.

+## Configuration

+You may need to change the `apiUrl` variable in the `src/environments/environment.ts` file.

 ## API

 You will need the wordy-api repository in order to make it work.